getgrav/grav-learn/pages/06.advanced/11.forms/docs.md

           placeholder: Password
 ```

 The Forms plugin correctly generates and shows the form.
-Notice there’s no `action` nor `process` defined.
+Notice there’s no `process` defined.

 The form `buttons` are missing too, since they’re manually added in `templates/login.html.twig`.
 That’s where the form `action` and `task` is defined too.